 Islam provides a code of right conduct for all men, and not separate codes for those who are to be Kings and those who are to be subjects, and Islams code of right conduct for all mankind, while it condemns that absorbtion in the joys and sorrows of this world which would make a man lose sight of his duties to his Maker and forget the rewards of the world to come, tells him at the same time that he has to live, move and have his being in this world, and cannot neglect the duties he owes here to his fellow men.
-He is to be in this world, but fellow men.
 He is to be in this world, but not of it, and must prove his dutifulness to God by doing all his duties prescribed by God for him in this world, and not by forsaking the world together with all the duties he owes therein.
 "There is no anchoritism in Islam" said the Prophet of God, echoing the words of God regarding the un-natural code of conduct formulated for Christian monks by themselves without any warrant for it from God:

-"Then we sent other apostles of ours fast on the footsteps of Noah and Abraham and their posterity and then we sent Jesus, the son of Mary, and bestowed on him the gospels, and we cast tenderness and com-passionateness into the hearts of those who followed him, but anchoritism did they innovate themselves.
-We had not prescribed that for them for securing the good will of God, but they did not observe it to the true extent of its observance; so we gave their recompense to such of them as became True Believers (or Faithful but many of them are Law-Breakers (or evil-doers)"-Sura-i-Al Hadeed or "The Iron", already defined in God's Law, then certainly every Muslim, be he King or be he subject, has to be an ascetic.
-But if asceticism meant retirement from the world and all it concerns into some dark sequestered cave or on to some remote mountain top, to secure the good will of God, then it is an exercescence and an unnatural innovation of men for which there is no warrant in Divine Law, whether for dervishes or for Kings.
+"Then we sent other apostles of ours fast on the footsteps of Noah and Abraham and their posterity and then we sent Jesus, the son of Mary, and bestowed on him the gospels, and we cast tenderness and compassionateness into the hearts of those who followed him, but anchoritism did they innovate themselves.
+We had not prescribed that for them for securing the good will of God, but they did not observe it to the true extent of its observance; so we gave their recompense to such of them as became True Believers (or Faithful but many of them are Law-Breakers (or evildoers)"-Sura-i-Al Hadeed or "The Iron", 57th Chapter).

+If, therefore, it is asceticism to be tender and compassionate and refrain from the shedding of blood except for just cause as ly every Muslim, be he King or be he subject, has to be an ascetic.
+But if asceticism meant retirement from the world and all its concerns into some dark sequestered cave or on to some remote mountain top, to secure the good will of God, then it is an execrescence and an unnatural innovation of men for which there is no warrant in Divine Law, whether for dervishes or for Kings.